adamluzsi/testcase/README.md

 or when you try to access variable that doesn't exist in the context where you do so.
 It tries to panic with friendly and supportive messages, but that is highly subjective.

-### suggestion for Rule of Thumb
+### My Rule of Thumbs

+#### Subject of the Describe

 To me, I found it useful, that I always created a `subject`/`asResult` variable with a function that takes `*testcase.V` right after each Spec#Describe function block.
 This function signature always shared the same signature as the function/method I test within it.
+This also help me force myself to build up the right context that the subject block depends on in a form of intput.

 It is also really helped me to have more descriptive test cases, easier refactoring and in my opinion an easy way to setup edge cases by using `testcase.Spec#Let`.
 You can see an example of this in the GoDoc.

+#### each when/and has its own Let or Before/Around to setup the testing context

+When I create when/and block, I describe the reason for the context, and then add a Let or a Before/Around that setup the testing context according to the description.

-Usually I set up only one thing in each `When`/`And` block, and describe it in the description of what test runtime context I wanted to create by that.
+and describe it in the description of what test runtime context I wanted to create by that.
 If you have a dependency object that not exist in the first level of the nesting, don't worry, because using `*testcase.Spec#Let` allow you to do it later, in the right context.

+#### Black-box testing

 I usually only test exported functions, so to me black-box testing worked out the best.
-Trough this I tend to write specs that feel more like real life usage, and I'm forced to use the pkg exported functionalities.
+Trough this I tend to write specs that feel more like examples in the end about the usage, and I'm forced to use the pkg as a user of that pkg.
 > to do black-box testing, just append _test to your current pkg name where you do the testing.

+#### each if represented with two `When`/`And` block

-When my implementation requires an if,
+When the code requires an if,
-I usually try to create a context with `when`/`and` blocks, to justify and describe when can that if path triggered.
+I usually try to create a context with `when`/`and` blocks, to justify and describe when can that if path triggered, and how.

-When the specification complexity becomes too big, because many nested levels is there, that is usually a sign to me that the component has a big scope.
+When the specification complexity becomes too big, that is usually a sign to me that the component has a big responsibility (not SRP).

-I usually then read through the specs, and then extract nested loops into a separate component, so the required mind model becomes smaller.
+I usually then read through the specs, and then extract nested loops into a separate structures/funcs, and refer to those dependencies through as an interface.
-Also speaking about the required mind model, the amount of nesting required for your specification, is usually in 1:1 ratio with the size of the mind model needed to understand the code.
+By this the required mind model can be made smaller.

+Based on this assumption, the size and complexity of the specification is usually in 1:1 ratio with the size of the mind model needed to understand the code.

-Smaller specs usually work better for me, because I like to be lazy when it comes to understanding the code.
+#### Cover Repetitive test cases with shared specification

-Sometimes however it is necessary to do many nesting, and for those cases, I usually create a function that takes *testcase.Spec as a receiver, and do the specification in that function, so it can be referenced from many places.
+Sometimes however it is unavoidable to repeat test coverage in different testing contexts, and for those cases, I usually create a function that takes *testcase.Spec as a receiver, and do the specification in that function, so it can be referenced from many places.

-Such a typical example for that is when you need to test error cases, and then in the error cases shared spec you swap out the dependency with a mock with Let, and then prepare the context for the error cases there.
+Such a typical example for that is when you need to test error cases, and then in the error cases shared spec you swap out the dependency that is fallible with a mock through using the `Let`, then you can setup expectations with `Before`/`Around`

 ### Example